Gaming Hell - About the Site

 Q: OK, that's the lengthy origin story, but why do you keep up this sick charade?
 Why crappy old video games, you nerd?!

-A: To tell the truth, this site started pretty pathetically, with the sole intent being 'herp derp let's make fun of vid-cons hurrrrrrrrrrr'.
+A: To tell the truth, this site started pretty pathetically, with the sole intent being 'herp derp let's make fun of vidygam'.
 Look at some of the earlier articles and you can see I was pretty directionless, with my only ace in the hole being my article on The Outfoxies.
-From a certain review onwards though, the site morphed from one entirely dedicated to making fun of shitty games to what I suppose is a bizarre archive of video game 'things' that pique my interest, be it because they're hysterically awful or actually fun, often covered on a level-by-level basis.
-And if not, they're covered in as much detail as I deem necessary.
+From a certain review onwards though, the site morphed from one entirely dedicated to making fun of shitty to what I suppose is an archive of video game 'things' that pique my interest, be it because they're hysterically awful or actually fun, covered in plenty of detail whether they're full run-throughs or single-age articles.

 Such is the mission of this website- to look at and review interesting video games in as much detail as possible, and to entertain and inform!
 If it's a video game and it meets the site's fairly specific criteria (detailed below) then I'll have a go at covering it, just as long as I'm able to get passionate and aggressive about it.
 Can't write without a bit of oomph behind it!
 Unlike the rest of the internet, though, I don't give a toss about quantity.
 Although my site will never have as much content as other websites (there's generally about 14 to 15 new articles a year) I believe strongly in quality above everything else.
 I try, you know?
 Each article gets rigorously researched, but this comes at the cost of more frequent updates.
 Better to have an excellent article on one game than mid-grade coverage on eight games, know what I mean?
 Hopefully you, the reader, can get behind me on this, and forgive the lack of a billion articles here.

 That's why Gaming Hell exists, and shall continue to exist until I get sick of it- to try and deliver articles that DON'T SUCK.